Siphon880gh/purposely-vulnerable-code/README.md

 - Provide a controlled environment for security testing
 - Serve as a reference for understanding common security vulnerabilities
 - Continuously expand with new vulnerabilities and security test cases over time
+- Demonstrate how sensitive environment variables can be exposed through `.env` files in version control (intentionally included to test security scanners)

 ## Author
 Created by Weng Fei Fung